Institutional racism: United Arab Emirates

+According to Amnesty International, South Asian and African workers receive harsh punishments, including flogging and the death penalty, due to racial prejudice.

 United Kingdom

 In governance

 In the late 20th century, institutional racism was identified in various public bodies beyond policing.
 One notable case, spanning over a decade, involved construction worker Kelly Davis, who successfully brought a racial discrimination case against Wansdyke District Council in Somerset.
 Between 1989 and 2000, Davis had multiple land-development applications rejected while similar proposals by white applicants were approved.
 In 2000, the Bristol County Court found that planning officers had acted in a "consistently unhelpful and obstructive fashion", likely due to Davis being "the only black builder in Wansdyke".
 The case is now cited as an example of institutional barriers faced by black professionals when navigating public institutions in the UK.

 In the Metropolitan Police Service

 In the United Kingdom, the inquiry about the murder of the black Briton Stephen Lawrence concluded that the investigating police force was institutionally racist.
 Sir William Macpherson used the term as a description of "the collective failure of an organisation to provide an appropriate and professional service to people because of their colour, culture, or ethnic origin", which "can be seen or detected in processes, attitudes, and behaviour, which amount to discrimination through unwitting prejudice, ignorance, thoughtlessness, and racist stereotyping, which disadvantages minority ethnic people".
 Sir William's definition is almost identical to Stokely Carmichael's original definition some forty years earlier.
 Stokely Carmichael and Charles Hamilton were Black Power activists and first used the term 'institutional racism' in 1967 to describe the consequences of a societal structure that was stratified into a racial hierarchy that resulted in layers of discrimination and inequality for minority ethnic people in housing, income, employment, education and health (Garner 2004:22).

 The Stephen Lawrence Inquiry Report, and the public's response to it, were among the major factors that forced the Metropolitan Police to address its treatment of ethnic minorities.
 More recently, the former Metropolitan Police Commissioner, Sir Ian Blair said that the British news media are institutionally racist, a comment that offended journalists, provoking angry responses from the media, despite the National Black Police Association welcoming Blair's assessment.

 The report also found that the Metropolitan Police was institutionally racist.
 A total of 70 recommendations for reform were made.
 These proposals included abolishing the double jeopardy rule and criminalising racist statements made in private.
 Macpherson also called for reform in the British Civil Service, local governments, the National Health Service, schools, and the judicial system, to address issues of institutional racism.

 In June 2015, the Metropolitan Police Commissioner, Sir Bernard Hogan-Howe, said there was some justification in claims that the Metropolitan Police Service is institutionally racist.

 In March 2023, the Metropolitan Police Commissioner, Sir Mark Rowley said that while he accepted the diagnosis of Louise Casey, Baroness Casey of Blackstock's review, he would not use the term institutional racism, saying that it was ambiguous and politicised.